Omulosi/library/README.md

 Library App
 =============

-A library application that allows users to add books and display info about the currently available books.
+A library application that allows users to add and keep track of the books they are reading.

+This is solution to [The Odin Project exercise](https://www.theodinproject.com/courses/javascript/lessons/library) on Object Constructors.

 ## Demo Link